leanprover-community/blog/posts/fantastic-simprocs.md

 # What is a simproc?

-Earlier, we said "almost all rewriting rules are lemmas".
+In the previous section, we explained how `simp` uses rewriting rules of the form `LHS = RHS` or `LHS ↔ RHS` to simplify expressions.
-What about rewriting rules that are not lemmas?
+Let's now talk about the rewriting rules that are *not* of this form, aka simprocs.
-This is where simprocs enter the picture.

-A simproc is a program which, given an expression `LHS` of a certain form, computes a simpler expression `RHS` and constructs a proof of `LHS = RHS` on the fly.
+A **simproc** is a rewriting rule which, given an expression `LHS` matching its left hand side, computes a simpler expression `RHS` and constructs a proof of `LHS = RHS` on the fly.

 The concept of a simproc is genuinely more powerful than that of a simp lemma.
 Indeed, we will soon see an example of a simproc taking the place of infinitely many simp lemmas.